akhamar/orange-xgs-pon/30_was_onu/31_mod.md

 Version 2.4.0 of the community firmware is available [here](https://github.com/djGrrr/8311-was-110-firmware-builder/releases/download/v2.4.0/WAS-110_8311_firmware_mod_2.4.0_basic.7z)

-The explanations (English) are available here: [readme](https://github.com/djGrrr/8311-was-110-firmware-builder)
+The explanations (English) are available [here](https://github.com/djGrrr/8311-was-110-firmware-builder)

 You will need the ability to use 7zip (windows or linux) to extract the firmware and a console able to connect and transfert using an `ssh/scp` command.